GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 ---
-title: Automatically tokenize sensitive data using Cloud DLP, Cloud KMS and Dataflow
+title: Automatically tokenize sensitive data with Cloud Data Loss Prevention, Cloud Key Management Service, and Dataflow
-description: A tool to tokenize Avro/Parquet files at bulk.
+description: A tool to tokenize Avro or Parquet files in bulk.
 author: anantdamle
-tags: data governance, DLP, encryption, tokenization, de-identification, data migration, Dataflow
+tags: data governance, DLP, encryption, tokenization, de-identification, data migration, KMS
-date_published: 2021-01-08
+date_published: 2021-01-11
 ---

 Anant Damle | Solutions Architect | Google

+<p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

 This document discusses how to identify and tokenize data with an automated data transformation pipeline to detect sensitive data like personally identifiable information (PII), using Cloud Data Loss Prevention [(Cloud DLP)](https://cloud.google.com/dlp) and [Cloud KMS](https://cloud.google.com/kms).
 De-identification techniques like encryption lets you preserve the utility of your data for joining or analytics while reducing the risk of handling the data by obfuscating the raw sensitive identifiers.